geneontology/go-hosted-wiki/README.md

 - Ready docker environment
   - `cp ./stack.yaml.sample ./stack.yaml`
 	- `stack.yaml` contains the mysql root password that we'll be forcing in our environment--MYSQL\_ROOT\_PASSWORD--you can modify this to your liking if needed; to match this example, one would change it to "mypass"
-	- On unix replace the user attribute in `stack.yaml`with the proper uid and gid of the user on the host machine
+	- On unix replace the user attribute in `stack.yaml`with the proper uid and gid of the user on the host machine. this can be found with the command `id -u && id -g`
 	- On mac be sure to delete the user attribute in `stack.yaml`
         - Port 8080 is exposed by default modify it if need be in `stack.yaml`.
   - `cp ./sqldumps/user.sql.sample ./sqldumps/user.sql`